Is solar right for my home?

 Some systems are capable of generating power during outages as long as the sun is out and if there are battery backup systems.
 “Grid-tied” or interconnected solar PV systems typically do not have battery backup systems.
-If a power outage occurs, your solar PV system will automatically shutdown to protect utility workers.
+If a power outage occurs, your solar PV system will automatically shut down to protect utility workers.

 Will my HOA allow solar panels on my roof?

-Does installing a solar system increase my Homeowner’s Insurance?
+Does installing a solar system increase my homeowner’s insurance?

-Typically, solar systems do not increase homeowner’s insurance premium, however, it is possible for a small increase.
+Typically, solar systems do not increase homeowner’s insurance premiums, however, it is possible for a small increase.
 We always recommend that you notify your insurance provider of the new solar system addition so that it will be covered in the case of any damage.

 What happens if a solar panel is damaged?